RobDoan/for_beginner/README.md

-## Website for completely beginner
+## Websites for completely beginner

 1. [FreeCodeCamp](https://www.freecodecamp.org/)
 2. [Oreilly](https://www.oreilly.com/) or [PacktPub](https://subscription.packtpub.com/) for books.
 At beginning, I think Packtpub is enough.
 After having some experiences, subscribe Oreilly to watch more live courses.